Check out these thirty interesting facts you should know about Alice’s Adventures in Wonderland; one of the world’s most influential novels.

 Plot development occurred on further boating trips in Oxford.

-Many critics claim that Alice’s Adventures in Wonderland was based on realistic people and locations.
+Many critics claim that Alice’s Adventures in Wonderland was based on real people and locations.

 The title for the original novel was Alice’s Adventures Under Ground.